ronytacodev/app-to-do-vue/README.md

 # Vue TO-DO List App :pencil2:

-How to build a To-Do List App with Vue JS and Vite.
+How to build a To-Do List App with Vue 2 JS.

 ## STACK TECH :hammer: